syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 **ContextPrompt operations**

-EditControl provides the following set of events for performing Context Prompt operations.
+The EditControl provides the following set of events for performing Context Prompt operations.

 <table>
 <tr>